-A technique developed by the Surrealists as a way to access the unconscious mind.
+A technique developed by the Dada movement and the Surrealists as a way to access the unconscious mind.
 The artist’s hand is allowed to move randomly across the paper or canvas, freeing the act of mark-making from conscious control.
 Automatism was pioneered by French artist André Masson (1896-1987) and practiced by Joan Miró, Salvador Dalí, Jean Arp and others.
-Web resource here.

 André Masson.
 Automatic Drawing.
 Ink on paper.
 1924.
 Museum of Modern Art, New York.